jimthompson5802/connection_solver/README.md

 ## `langsmith` tracing

-The `langsmith` tracing tool was used to trace the agent's workflow and is saved on my personal account on `smith.langchain.com`.
-Here is an example trace of the agent's workflow:
+The `langsmith` tracing tool was used to trace the agent's workflow.
+Here is an example trace of the agent solving a Connection Puzzle.:

 ![](./images/example_langsmith_trace.png)